Bivektamu/react-slider/README.md

 A lightweight and flexible carousel slider that allows you to build fully functional and advanced slider with three slides.
 This react library is built using react.js, css and adheres to latest ECMAScript specs.
 This library is intended to be used along with react.js.
 Supports IE10+, all major browsers and even mobile.

-##Inspiration
+## Inspiration

-Originally, this is a pure vanilla js module which I had created for one of my client as per their unique requirement.
+Originally, this was a pure vanilla js module which I had developed for one of my client as per their unique requirement.
 They specifically wanted three slides carousel along with unique transition effect.
-Furthermore, I have upgraded this library to have more control over carousel such as navigation buttons, transition duration, animation duration, number of slides to be displayed, e.t.c.
+Now, I have upgraded this library to have more control over carousel such as navigation buttons, transition duration, animation duration, number of slides to be displayed, e.t.c.

 ## Installation

-**Note**: You are to use this library along with react.js, since it is a pure react component under the hood.

 You can install this package using below command:

 ```bash
 npm install react-fancyslider
 ```

+**Note**: You are to use this library along with react.js, since it is a pure react component under the hood.

 ## Usage